ElDokmak/LLMs/README.md

 ### Types of Quantization
 1. **Post-Training Quantization (PTQ)**
-   > Is a straightforward technique where the weights of an already trained model are converted to lower precision without necessitating any retraining.
+   - Is a straightforward technique where the weights of an already trained model are converted to lower precision without necessitating any retraining.
-   > Although easy to implement, PTQ is associated with potential performance degradation.
+   - Although easy to implement, PTQ is associated with potential performance degradation.

-   > We will focus on PTQ only.
 2. **Quantization-Aware Training (QAT)**
-   > incorporates the weight conversion process during the pre-training or fine-tuning stage, resulting in enhanced model performance.
+   - incorporates the weight conversion process during the pre-training or fine-tuning stage, resulting in enhanced model performance.
 However, QAT is computationally expensive and demands representative training data.

+> We will focus on PTQ only.

 <!--
 ### 🔰 Naïve 8-bit Quantization